 Among the common features of these offices were that the commissioner or director of each of these offices served at the pleasure of the Mayor, and none had subpoena power.

-Additionally, the ordinance creating the IGO provided for investigative powers previously denied to the City’s internal investigative agencies.
+Additionally, the ordinance creating OIG provided for investigative powers previously denied to the City’s internal investigative agencies.
 The Inspector General has the power to issue subpoenas to compel the attendance of witnesses for purposes of examination, as well as the production of documents and other items for inspection and/or duplication.